RileyManda/blog-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+Write post
-Write postAdd comments to posts
+Add comments to posts
 User Signin

 <p align="right">(<a href="#readme-top">back to top</a>)</p>